-Phase one of the learning process begins with getting an Instruction Permit.
+Phase one of the learning process begins with getting a Learner's Permit.
 This permit allows the driver to operate a motor vehicle only if accompanied by a licensed passenger 18 years of age or older.
-The permit is valid for one year and costs $20.
+The permit is valid for 1 year and costs $20.

 While you have the permit, you must complete 50 hours of behind-the-wheel-training, with 10 of these hours at night.
-The Wyoming Department of Transportation provides a log sheet to record the hours.
+WYDOT provides a log sheet to record the hours.

 Once you've driven 50 hours, the log sheet must be signed by a parent, guardian, or other licensed driver who can evaluate your driving ability.

-You'll need to fulfill the following requirements to be issued an Instruction Permit:
+You'll need to fulfill the following requirements to be issued a Learner's Permit:

 - You must be at least 15 years old.

 - Appear in person at a driver's license examination station.

 - Present acceptable identification, which includes providing proof of U.S. citizenship.
 The state is specific about this, requiring one of the following documents: